 EVALUATING TEAMS AND JUDGING

 Each nominated project will be evaluated on January 17, 2019 between 9:00 am and 5:00 p.m. by a team made up of 3 to 5 individuals with experience evaluating projects in particular categories.
 Team members represent a broad cross-section of the construction industry, including architects, interior designers, general contractors, subcontractors, construction consultants, and engineers.
 Each team member will evaluate the project independently.
 The evaluators also make recommendations for the Star Awards nominees to the Craftsmanship Awards Committee.
 The committee will select the winners of the 2019 WBC Craftsmanship Awards based on the judging team's average score.

 Projects that deserve special recognition for excellence will receive Star Awards.
 These winners will be selected from the nominees recommended to the committee by the evaluation teams.
 Star Awards will be given in the following three special categories:

 For the highest quality job that was done under the most difficult conditions.
 Schedule, logistics, site constraints and working conditions all could be contributing factors.
 The job must have been demonstrably tough to execute.

 For the job that involved the highest degree of technical skill in its execution.
 This award is for the craftsmen who did an outstanding job that required the highest level of skill in their trade or craft.
 The required skills should be craft skills as opposed to design skills.

 For the job that was most visually appealing from a quality craftsmanship standpoint.
 The nominated jobs should generate a “wow” reaction from the judges.

-The Star Award Judging Committee will be made up of three individuals whose work and service encompass a broad view of the regional building and construction industry and will be entirely independent of the WBC.
-The Star Awards is always announced at the conclusion of the Craftsmanship Awards Banquet.
+The Star Award Judging team will be made up of three individuals whose work and service encompass a broad view of the regional building and construction industry and will be entirely independent of the WBC.
+The Star Awards will not be announced until the conclusion of the 2019 WBC Craftsmanship Awards Banquet.